OleksiyRudenko/oleksiyrudenko.github.io/merge-google-slides--privacy-policy.md

 ![Merge Google Slides logo](https://oleksiyrudenko.github.io/merge-google-slides/ico/favicon-96x96.png)
-# Merge Google Slides
+# Merge Slides
 ## Privacy Policy

 _Last modified: July 1, 2018_

-Oleksiy Rudenko (hereinafter referred to as the "author") has built the Merge Google Slides web application
+Oleksiy Rudenko (hereinafter referred to as the "author") has built the Merge Slides web application
 (hereinafter referred to as the "app").
 This SERVICE is provided by Oleksiy Rudenko at no cost and is intended for use as is.